mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ![Deployment Pod Delete](images/backend/deployment_pod_delete.png)

 #### ClusterIP Service
-The MongoDB service exposes the MongoDB pod on a static ClusterIP of `10.43.252.173`.
+A ClusterIP service exposes the MongoDB pod on a static IP of `10.43.252.173`.
 A ClusterIP is only accessible from within the Kubernetes Cluster, which is a good security practice when only In-Cluster access is required.
 Services are used in Kubernetes since pods are temporary and can crash or be deleted, if the replacement pod returns the service will still be running.

 Accessing MongoDB on the static ClusterIP: